masari-project/masari-webwallet/ROADMAP.md

 - offline payment made easier
 - p2p connection between a computer and another device(phone, ...) for a sync method (to reduce the heat on small devices)
 - and in the "long term" (3/6 month) it will connect directly on a masarid ! (i will work with the others (thaer, crypto) to improve the rpc so allow it)
-- disable the scanning of miner tx (to gain some performance as only a few people are actually solo mining)
 - improve tx fee calculation
 - detect when multiple tabs are open to prevent data collision
 - continue to scan while the page is not focused